WallarooLabs/wally/examples/pony/passthrough/README.md

-# Alphabet
+# Passthrough

-This is an example application that will count the number of "votes" sent for each letter of the alphabet and send out the previous count for that letter at the end of each update.
+This is an example application that will passthrough the input messages as-is.

 ## Prerequisites